 When economic models contradict, it might be better to consider them all at face value.
 They may explain different phenomena or may have different areas of application.
 I have tried to explain negative interest rates using these existing theories.
 Natural Money is not a complete all explaining model of economics either.
 It is meant to deal with financial and economic crises caused by interest on money and debts.

 Some side-issues relate to Natural Money.
 One is religion.
 Ancient Egypt had Natural Money based on grain storage for 1,500 years.
 According the Bible, Joseph introduced the grain warehouses in Egypt around 1,500 BC.
 In the Bible, and even more so in the Quran, charging interest is forbidden.
-The story of Joseph might raise the qestion as to how the Bible came to be.
+The story of Joseph might raise questions as to how the Bible came to be.
 An interesting course on this matter is The Bible's Prehistory, Purpose and Political Future.

 Discussions on internet message boards remained a crucial part of the research effort.
 One person alone can't possibly read all the books that might be relevant, digest them, and then come to the right conclusions.
 It was more efficient to let other people do that and to let them correct my errors.
 And so Natural Money drifted away from the ideas of Strohalm.
 Implementing Natural Money globally may require being abstract, thinking big, and a lot of realism.